-The Iowa Board of Nursing will accept an out-of-state program for initial licensure, endorsement from another state and Advanced Registered Nurse Practitioner registration, if it is considered an approved program.
+The Iowa Board of Nursing does not approve out-of-state nursing programs. the board accepts approved out-of-state programs for initial licensure, endorsement, and Advanced Registered Nurse Practitioner approved registration.

 - What agency regulates the program?

 - What is the approval process for approved nursing programs?